gjermundgaraba/bjaanes.github.io/_posts/2016-01-24-smart-home-series-part-4-out-with-arduino-in-with-raspberry-pi.md

 The first thing I did was to install and set up the Raspberry Pi with a simple Raspbian Jessie Lite image, downloaded from here: <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank">https://www.raspberrypi.org/downloads/raspbian/</a>

-You don&#8217;t have to use the Lite image if you want a Desktop with GUI and stuff, but I didn&#8217;t really feel like I needed it for this.
+You don't have to use the Lite image if you want a Desktop with GUI and stuff, but I didn't really feel like I needed it for this.

 &nbsp;